General Anthropology Internship Opportunities

 National Museum of Health and Medicine

-This museum, part of the Armed Forces Institute of Pathology, is located in Upper Northwest D.C.
-Internships are available year-round for registered college students.
+This museum, part of the Armed Forces Institute of Pathology, is located in Silver Spring, MD.
+Docents are needed year-round.

 Many students have interned at the Smithsonian, especially in the National Museum of Natural History.
 For examples of recent internships, click here.